otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 document:

 * "Party" refers to a participant in a conversation.
-* "Prekey Server" refers to the untrusted server used to store prekey ensemble's values.
+* "Prekey Server" refers to the untrusted server used to store Prekey Ensemble's values.
-* "Publisher" refers to the party publishing prekey ensemble's values to the Prekey Server.
+* "Publisher" refers to the party publishing Prekey Ensemble's values to the Prekey Server.
-* "Retriever" refers to the party retrieving prekey ensemble's values from the Prekey Server that correspond to the publishing party.
+* "Retriever" refers to the party retrieving Prekey Ensemble's values from the Prekey Server that correspond to the publishing party.
 * "Sender" refers to the party sending an encoded message.
 * "Receiver" refers to the party receiving an encoded message.